 Treadmill running can be a bore, but follow my treadmill running tips to make those mile fly by fast!
 Here are my 5 Ways to Make Treadmill Running Easier

-5 Ways To Make Treadmill Running Easier
+5 Steps to Make Treadmill Running Less Daunting

-the time go by faster and you are teaching your legs to run faster!
+This makes the time go by faster and you are teaching your legs to run faster!
 As you improve, you can increase the time you are running fast and decrease your recovery time.

 Your other exercises will even be more beneficial to you because you will be doing them while your heart rate is already up.
 This is a great way to get in a full body workout and plenty of miles!